OnGuard RockSolid Review: The Smallest & Lightest?

 Looking for something cheaper?

-So if you like the idea of the OnGuard RockSolid, but can find it a decent price, then the Litelok X1 is a fantastic, lower priced alternative.
-In fact, I like it some much, I made it my best bike lock top choice!
+So if you like the idea of the OnGuard RockSolid but can't find it at a decent price, then the Litelok X1 is a fantastic, lower priced alternative.
+In fact, I like it so much I made it my best bike lock top choice!

 Check out my full, hands-on review of the Litelok X1 here.